Franchise Agreements Lawyer in Surrey BC

-Since a franchise agreement regulates the legal relationship between the franchise company and the franchisee, it is very important to give it a careful thought before signing the paper.
+Since a franchise agreement regulates the legal relationship between the franchise company and the franchisee, it is very important to consult with legal counsel before signing the papers.

 Here are some of the crucial points that you may need to consider about before you sign the contract.

-1. A franchise agreement is usually unilateral in nature and does not allow negotiation.
+A franchise agreement is usually unilateral in nature and does not allow negotiation